Jagan-18/Github/README.md

 - **`git restore --staged <file_name>`**: Removes the file from the staging area, but the file remains in the working directory with changes.
 - **`git rm --cached <file_name>`**: Removes the file from Git's version control but leaves the file intact in the working directory.

+---
+---
+# ow do you manage version control and branching strategies in your projects?

+**Answer:** Effective version control is crucial for team collaboration, code integrity, and maintaining a smooth development workflow

+##### 1. Branching Strategy:
+- **Gitflow:** I often use the Gitflow workflow, which includes feature branches, develop, release, and master(main) branches.
+  - **1. Feature Branches:** Developers create branches for new features or tasks from the develop branch.
+  - **2. Pull Requests:** Once a feature is complete, a pull request is raised for code review, before merging back into develop.
+  - **3. Release Branches:** When preparing for a release, a release branch is created from develop, allowing final adjustments bug fixes, and testing before merging into master (or main)
+  - **4. Hotfixes:** For critical fixes in production, hotfix branches are created from the master and merged back into both master and develop after completion.

+##### 2. Versioning: Follow semantic versioning (MAJOR, MINOR, PATCH) to label releases.
+ - **MAJOR:** Incremented for breaking changes.
+ - **MINOR:** Incremented for backward-compatible new features.
+-  **PATCH:** Incremented for backward-compatible bug fixes.

+##### 3. Automation: Integrated Git hooks and CI/CD to automate testing and deployment based on branch merges.

+- This strategy ensures organized development, clear code history, and efficient collaboration.

+---